-Whatever the causes of the decline in bus use, reducing passenger numbers risks driving down revenues and making some services unviable, resulting in their cancellations and, in some cases, communities becoming isolated.
+Whatever the causes of the decline in bus use, reducing passenger numbers risks driving down revenues and making some services unviable, resulting in their cancellations and, in some cases, communities becoming isolated61.

-In its most recent Programme for Government, the Scottish Government made the welcome commitment to invest over £500 million in improved bus priority infrastructure to tackle the impacts of congestion on bus services and raise bus usage.
+The Scottish Government made the welcome commitment to invest over £500 million in improved bus priority infrastructure to tackle the impacts of congestion on bus services and raise bus usage.
 In responding, HITRANS have identified the excellent opportunities to capitalise on this funding within Inverness and a couple of other strategic locations where congestion can impact on the reliability and competitiveness of bus as an alternative to the private car.
 However, we have also highlighted the urgent need for other forms of funding to support public transport services in the rest of our area.
 These areas already lose out disproportionately from existing funding streams such as the funding for the National Concessionary Scheme and the Low Emission Zone funding which is targeted at Scotland's 4 largest cities.